Skip to content

 Reach binding point → hold 10 seconds → release trigger

-Sustained pressure ensures GP flows into irregularities before it cools.
+Sustained pressure promotes GP flow into irregularities before it cools.

 7